splunk-soar-connectors/rest_ingest/README.md

 A video explaining the configuration of a REST Asset for ingestion can be found on the Phantom portal at [this link](https://my.phantom.us/video/4)

-## jsonpath_rw
+## jsonpath-ng

-This app makes use of the Python jsonpath_rw module, which is licensed under the Apache 2.0 License, Copyright 2013- Kenneth Knowles
+This app makes use of the Python jsonpath-ng module, which is licensed under the Apache 2.0 License, Copyright 2014- h2non

 ## weakrefmethod